Michael R. Hayden

-He is a senior scientist and former director of the Centre for Molecular Medicine and Therapeutics (CMMT) in Vancouver, British Columbia, Canada; a genetic research centre within UBC's Faculty of Medicine and affiliated with the BC Children's Hospital Research Institute and the BC Children's Hospital Foundation, which he founded.
-He was also the Program Director of the Translational Laboratory in Genetic Medicine in Singapore from 2011-2020, and was appointed as the President of Global R&D and Chief Scientific Officer at Teva Pharmaceutical Industries from 2012–2017.
-During this time, approximately 35 new products were approved in major markets with many for diseases of the central nervous system and led the approval of Austedo for chorea in HD, the second drug ever to be approved for HD.
+He is a founder, senior scientist and former director of the Centre for Molecular Medicine and Therapeutics (CMMT) in Vancouver, British Columbia, Canada; a genetic research centre within UBC's Faculty of Medicine and affiliated with the BC Children's Hospital Research Institute and the BC Children's Hospital Foundation.
+He was also Canada Research Chair in Human Genetics and Molecular Medicine from 2000-2021 and the Program Director of the Translational Laboratory in Genetic Medicine in Singapore from 2011 to 2020.
+Dr. Hayden was appointed as the President of Global R&D and Chief Scientific Officer at Teva Pharmaceutical Industries from 2012 to 2017.
+During this time, he led approximately 35 new generic and specialty products to approval in major markets with many for diseases of the central nervous system.
+He led Austedo for chorea in HD, the second drug ever to be approved for HD and Ajovy, a CGRP antagonist for migraines to approval.
 In 2015, Teva R&D was recognized as one of the 10 most exciting innovators in Pharma by IDEA Pharma and in 2017, Teva R&D ranked top of the industry for CNS development and clinical trial success by Pharma Intelligence.

-Hayden is the most cited author in the world for Huntington disease and ABCA1, and has authored over 900 publications and invited submissions (Google Scholar citations 99,672, h-index 160, i10-index 766; Web of Science citations 65,327, h-index 123).
+Hayden is the most cited author in the world for Huntington disease and ABCA1, and has authored over 950 publications and invited submissions (Google Scholar citations 110,999, h-index 169, i10-index 795; Web of Science citations 71,448, h-index 120).